 Where to Retire in Raleigh and Home Prices

 There are many interesting neighborhoods to live in as well as some 55+ active adult communities (see link at top right).
-The National Association of Realtors had the median selling price at $ $276,900 in the fourth quarter of 2018, up from $264,000 in the last quarter of 2017.
+The National Association of Realtors had the median selling price at $336,700 in the 3rd quarter of 2020, a 14% increase in prices from the 3rd quarter of 2019.

 Raleigh is the fast growing NC capital named to several "10 Best" lists.
 Not all retirees will appreciate the notice from the Wall St. Journal - Raleigh was named one of the top 10 cities emerging as the “hottest, hippest destinations” for educated workers in their 20s when the U.S. economy gets moving again.
 The Journal cited low cost of living, expanding Ft.
 Bragg, and highly educated population.
 There are 8,100 acres of parks, multiple community centers, 112 tennis courts, 8 acquatic centers, and many bike trails and lanes.